jredwardson/tsql-notes/70-762/Concurrency.md

 | X |  N | N | N | N  | N   | N |

 ### Lock Escalation
-SQL Server uses a dynamic locking strategy to determine the most cost-effective locks.
+SQL Server uses a dynamic locking strategy to determine the most cost-effective locks(in terms of granularity).
 The SQL Server Database Engine automatically determines what locks are most appropriate when the query is executed, based on the characteristics of the schema and query.

+Lock escalation occurs when > 40 % memory pool is required by locks, or at least 5000 locks are taken in a single statement for single resource.
+Intent locks are converted to full locks if possible and lower level locks are released.

 See `LOCK_ESCALATION`